ndsev/zserio/compiler/extensions/java/README.md

 > Note: Binary encoding of packed arrays has been changed in version `2.5.0` and thus versions `2.4.x` are binary incompatible with later versions.

+## Optimizations

+The Java generator provides the following optimizations of the generated code:

+- If any Zserio structure, choice or union type is not used in the packed array, no packing interface methods will be generated for them
+  (e.g. `write(zserio.runtime.array.PackingContext context, zserio.runtime.io.BitStreamWriter out)`).

+Such optimizations can be done because Zserio relays on the fact that the entire schema is known during the generation.
+Therefore, splitting schema into two parts and generating them independently cannot guarantee correct functionality.
+This can lead to a problem especially for templates, if a template is defined in one part and instantiated in the other.